-HAS explained: 9 core components, how JAKIM audits it, the 3 maturity levels, MYeHALAL digital requirements, and the most common implementation failures.
+HAS explained: 9 core components, how JAKIM audits and grades it (A-D), MYeHALAL digital requirements, and the most common implementation failures.

 A Penang food processor received a major NCR at their JAKIM renewal audit.
 The finding was not a missing document or an expired certificate.
 It was something more fundamental: their Halal Assurance System manual was comprehensive, well-written, and extensively cross-referenced to MHMS 2020.
 It described exactly what should happen at every stage of production.